radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 ## Goals

+The initial phase of our research is both [Foundational and Generative](https://ux-guide.18f.gov/research/clarify-the-basics/#research-types).

-We have the following goals for the initial round of research:
+Therefore, we have the following goals for this phase:

 * Identify and evaluate current processes for development workflows
 * Determine developers' painpoints for doing their work